In this article, we will talk about how to tell if someone likes you and the signs you should look out for.

 Their brain won’t bother to retain information about you.

-3. When Someone Likes You, They Make an Effort to Find Conversation Topics
+How to Tell if Someone Likes You – Sign #3: They Make an Effort to Find Conversation Topics

 Years ago, I went to a party on a Sunday night.
 There was a friend of mine, Simon, with whom I had many things in common.